Task A-1 Maintains safe and healthy workplace

 Evidence of Attainment |

-shop tools and equipment are selected according to job requirements and used according to manufacturers’ specifications |
+hand and portable power tools are selected and used according to job requirements and manufacturers’ specifications |

 Knowledge